What are the risk factors for kidney cancer?

 Hereditary papillary renal cell carcinoma

-People with this condition have inherited a tendency to develop one or more papillary renal cell carcinomas, but they do not have tumors in other parts of the body, as is the case with the other inherited conditions listed here.
-This disorder is linked to changes in many genes, most often the MET gene.
+People with this condition have a tendency to develop one or more papillary RCCs, but they do not have tumors in other parts of the body, as is the case with the other inherited conditions listed here.
+This disorder is usually linked to changes in the MET gene.

 Hereditary leiomyoma-renal cell carcinoma

-People with this syndrome develop smooth muscle tumors called leiomyomas (fibroids) of the skin and uterus (in women) and have a higher risk for developing papillary renal cell cancers.
-It has been linked to changes in the fumarate hydratase (FH) gene.
+People with this syndrome develop smooth muscle tumors called leiomyomas (fibroids) of the skin and uterus (in women) and have a higher risk for developing papillary RCCs.
+It has been linked to changes in the FH gene.

 Birt-Hogg-Dube (BHD) syndrome

-People with this syndrome develop many small benign skin tumors and have an increased risk of developing different kinds of kidney tumors, including renal cell cancers and oncocytomas.
+People with this syndrome develop many small benign skin tumors and have an increased risk of different kinds of kidney tumors, including RCCs and oncocytomas.
 They may also have benign or malignant tumors of several other tissues.
-The gene linked to BHD is known as folliculin (FLCN).
+The gene linked to BHD is known as FLCN.

 Familial renal cancer

 People with this syndrome develop tumors called paragangliomas of the head and neck region, as well as tumors known as pheochromocytomas of the adrenal glands and other areas.
 They also tend to get kidney cancer in both kidneys before age 40.
-It is caused by defects in the genes SDHB and SDHD (succinate dehydrogenase subunit B and D, respectively).
+It is caused by defects in the genes SDHB and SDHD.

 Hereditary renal oncocytoma

-Some people inherit the tendency to develop a kidney tumor called oncocytoma, which has a very low potential for being malignant.
+Some people inherit the tendency to develop a kidney tumor called an oncocytoma, which is almost always benign (not cancer).

 Other risk factors